Liveaboard Diving in Black Rock

 What To Expect On a Black Rock Liveaboard

 The coastline of Myanmar is one of the most extensive archipelagoes in the world with over 800 islands of various sizes.
-These islands and their associated reef systems protect the country from storms and other natural disasters and more importantly these offshore habitats are home to an incredibly rich biodiversity, making them a perfect place to explore from your Black Rock liveaboard.
-100 miles north west of the Thai-Burmese border town of Kawthaung, Black Rock acts as a natural fish magnet and is just as famous for its incredible schools of mobula rays.
+These islands and their associated reef systems protect the country from storms and other natural disasters and more importantly these offshore habitats are home to incredibly rich biodiversity, making them a perfect place to explore from your Black Rock liveaboard.
+100 miles northwest of the Thai-Burmese border town of Kawthaung, Black Rock acts as a natural fish magnet and is just as famous for its incredible schools of Mobula rays.

-Black Rock is an 80 metre wide islet, that stands in a northwest to southeast position.
-It has steep banks all around, and with walls on its west and south west sides.
-Many divers' favourite spot in the Mergui Archipelago, Black Rock will have your heart pounding from spectacular passes of whitetips, silvertips, and black-tip sharks.
+Black Rock is an 80-meter wide islet, that stands in a northwest to a southeast position.
+It has steep banks all around, and with walls on its west and southwest sides.
+Many divers' favorite spot in the Mergui Archipelago, Black Rock will have your heart pounding from spectacular passes of whitetips, Silvertips, and black-tip sharks.

 What You Can See

-If you want to experience amazing diving with an excellent variety of reef life including predators like Silvertips, Gray reef sharks, Blacktips, Bull sharks and of course eagle and manta rays, then a Black Rock liveaboard is the perfect choice.
-The reefs are alive with crustaceans and tropical fish of every variety and colour.
+If you want to experience amazing diving with an excellent variety of reef life including predators like Silvertips, Gray reef sharks, Blacktips, Bull sharks, and of course eagle and manta rays, then a Black Rock liveaboard is a perfect choice.
+The reefs are alive with crustaceans and tropical fish of every variety and color.

-This pinnacle is one of most spectacular dive sites in the Mergui archipelago and in the deeper areas there are beautiful soft coral formations to enjoy.
-You'll be amazed by forests of fans and soft coral in every colour.
+This pinnacle is one of the most spectacular dive sites in the Mergui archipelago and in the deeper areas there are beautiful soft coral formations to enjoy.
+You'll be amazed by the forests of fans and soft coral in every color.
 Beds of anemones that cover boulders as far as you can see.
 Schools of low-lying glassfish so dense, that as they hug the reef they gave off the illusion of a moving carpet.
-Game fish from kingfish to barracuda darting in and out your frame of vision are also to be expected on this Black Rock itinerary.
+Game fish from kingfish to barracuda darting in and out your frame of vision is also to be expected on this Black Rock itinerary.